 The Banyans offers a perfect atmosphere to evaluate your occupational wellness.
 All guests will experience our digital detox program, which gives guests the space and time that is required to detach from their workplace and restore balance to their lives.
 Our expert team provides access to Addiction Medicine Specialists, Psychiatrists, Psychologists, Allied Health and Wellness Coaches, all of whom can support our guests to evaluate the impact of their workplace on their personal lives, and to develop strategies to restore what has been lost.
-Each guest has a personalized plan developed for them to help them break through the barriers that are holding them back from living life to their fullest potential.
+Each guest has a personalised plan developed for them to help them break through the barriers that are holding them back from living life to their fullest potential.

 Designed for integrated restoration, and with an expert team of therapists, health practitioners and wellness coaches, The Banyans Health and Wellness Residence is a place where body and soul prosper in an environment of rest, wellness, and inspired living.